 LOS ANGELES, California (Achieve3000, May 5, 2019).
 Dogs.
 They're our four-legged BFFs, capable of melting our hearts with a loving look, a sweet snuggle, or a giddy greeting at the door.
-But did humans domesticate dogs, or was it the other way around, and what makes these two species so compatible?
+But who domesticated whom, and just what accounts for the affinity and compatibility between dogs and humans?

-The California Science Center has spent the past five years sniffing out answers to these and hundreds of other canine questions, and its conclusions are being revealed in an exhibition called "Dogs!
+The California Science Center has spent the past five years sniffing out answers to these and hundreds of other canine queries, and its conclusions are being revealed in an exhibition called "Dogs!
 A Science Tail," which opened on March 9, 2019.

-"[The exhibition] is really not about just dogs and science.
-It's really about how dogs and humans are both social animals.
+"[The exhibition] is really not about just dogs and science, [but] about how dogs and humans are both social animals.
 About how dogs and humans have evolved together over thousands of years," said Jeffrey Rudolph, the center's president and a dog devotee.